Sick Or Healthy: It’s In Your Thoughts

 20. Drink Up

 Carry a bottle of water with you and sip through the day.
 You’ll be surprised at how much you manage to drink.
 Surprisingly when you’re chronically dehydrated your brain mixes up the messages it gets from your cells and tells you “you’re hungry, go eat” instead of “go drink”.
-Also too many substitute coffee, tea or soft drinks for water, which act as diuretics and deplete your body of moisture.
+Also too many people substitute coffee, tea or soft drinks for water, which act as diuretics and deplete your body of moisture.

 21. Eat A Rainbow

-Who doesn’t love a rainbow? eat a rainbowThe colour of fruit and vegetables tells you what it contains.
-It’s not enough to have one or two, you need the full range.
+Who doesn’t love a rainbow?
+The colour of fruit and vegetables tells you which antioxidant it contains.
+It’s not enough to have just one or two colours, you need the full range.
 So aim for five or more different colours on your plate to get a broader range of antioxidants.

 REVITALISE YOUR SOUL